Love Your Pets

 support-paws

-About PAWS
+ABOUT PAWS

 The Palau Animal Welfare Society (PAWS) is a non-profit corporation founded in 2000 by a small group of animal lovers to promote the health and well-being of domestic animals in Palau.
 PAWS promotes population control through spay/neuter clinics and public education, and is actively engaged in teaching the community about animal welfare.
 PAWS is currently in the process of developing its own low-cost veterinary clinic in Palau.